mountetna/monoetna/decisions/adr-0002-orchestrate-etls.md

 Also, the containerized ETLs are started with a service name like `DockerServiceOperator_<hash>`.
 In Portainer or the Docker Swarm CLI, you can then find these service tasks when they are running and check things like resource usage or logs.

+### Airflow Code Editor

+We have a forked version of `airflow_code_editor` in `monoetna`, that we use in our Airflow deployment.
+The main difference is that our version will do a syntax check on the saved Python DAG files, to verify that they consist of valid Python.

 ### Restarting ETLs

 Each ETL has a version number associated with it.
 To re-start an entire ETL, you can bump the version number in the DAG decorator, using the Airflow code editor.
 This causes a new DAG to be created.